yucodev/archie_bot/README.md

 # Say hello to Archie!
 ### Who is Archie?
 Archie is our official and main CAD discord bot.
-All content is published in GitHub
+All content is published in GitHub.
 ### How it's programmed?
 Archie it's programmed in Python because it's easier than C++ and more effective than javascript.
 ### Which file sould be use?